techidaily/site-win11-tips/source/_posts/expert-guide-how-to-disguise-taskbar-on-win-11.md

 ## How to Hide the Search Bar From the Taskbar Through the Settings App

- Whether you want to[change the power plan on Windows 11](https://www.makeuseof.com/windows-11-change-power-plan/) , manage network settings, or personalize your computer, you can do it all through the Windows Settings app.
+ Whether you want to [change the power plan on Windows 11](https://www.makeuseof.com/windows-11-change-power-plan/) , manage network settings, or personalize your computer, you can do it all through the Windows Settings app.
 You can also use it to hide the search bar from the Taskbar on your Windows 11 system.

 Here's how you can do that: